danny/danny.github.io/booknotes/hopkirk_foreign_devils.md

 ![Image](images/foreign_devils_on_the_silk_road.jpg)

-Foreign Devils on The Silk Road, The Search for the Lost Treasures of Central Asia I'm a huge fan of Peter Hopkirk, he's one of my favorite authors.
+I'm a huge fan of Peter Hopkirk, he's one of my favorite authors.
 Unfortunately I read the vast majority of his books, all but the Quest for Kim, before I began taking notes in them.
 I find his style delightful and highly enjoyable, he really know's how to tell tale and I can't recommend his books enough.
 If I was a new reader to this area, I'd start with The Great Game.
 Below I've selected a few passages that were especially interesting, but really one needs to read everything Peter Hopkirk has written :)

 **Page 57/58/59/60**